In the following descriptions name is the symbol name of the variable.

 the new value.

-kind where ¶These function return the documentation, hooks and string name of a
+&optional kind where ¶&optional kind where ¶&optional kind where ¶These function return the documentation, hooks and string name of a

 Hemlock variable.
 The kind and where arguments are the same

-.
+as for variable-value.
 The documentation and hook list may be set

-using setf
+using setf.

 This function converts a string into the corresponding variable symbol name.
 String need not be the name of an actual Hemlock variable.